digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In a top-level exercise triggered by a Ledger API command, or in an interface
-fetch or exercise triggered from the body of a choice, the target template is
-determined at runtime by the rules of package preference detailed in the
+fetch or exercise triggered from the body of a choice, the rules of package preference detailed in
 :ref:`dynamic package
-resolution<dynamic-package-resolution-in-command-submission>` section of the
+resolution<dynamic-package-resolution-in-command-submission>`  determine the target template at runtime.
-smart contract upgrade documentation.

 **Example 1**